JoaPul/CloneSpoty/README.md

 ---------
 things to do:

-copy all the icons for the player. heart play pause radom loop video sing along queue where to play sound/mute popout/minimize
+///Copy all the icons for the player.
+- heart
+- play
+- pause
+- radom
+- loop
+- video
+- sing along
+- queue
+- where to play
+- sound/mute
+- popout/minimize
 ---------

 ```sh